-The best memory foam mattress of 2023 could be exactly what you need if you're not getting the quality sleep you need every night.
+The best memory foam mattress of 2023 is exactly what you need if you're not getting quality sleep every night.
 Old-fashioned pocket spring mattresses have a tendency to be consistently firm, which can keep you awake by putting pressure on particular parts of your body.
 However, memory foam mattresses contour to your body shape, which means you get support where you need it most, sleep more soundly and wake up feeling properly refreshed.

 The memory foam mattress market is highly competitive and very crowded, and if you go in blind you can easily make a bad buying decision.
 That's where T3 come in.
 We have years of experience with memory foam mattress brands and know which ones are worthy of your attention.
 Here's where we bring you a curated selection of the best memory foam mattresses you can buy today, at price points for all budgets.

-Memory foam can take a bit of getting used to if you've always slept on spring mattresses, so if you need to know the differences between them, see our memory foam vs spring mattress (opens in new tab) explainer.
-Some people love the memory foam sensation of being cradled to sleep, while others find it more like lying in quicksand; fortunately most manufacturers offer a free home trial so you can get a feel for whether memory foam is right for you.
+Memory foam can take a bit of getting used to if you've always slept on spring mattresses, so if you need to know the differences between them, see our memory foam vs spring mattress guide.
+Some people love the sinking sensation of memory foam cradling them to sleep, while others find it more like lying in quicksand; fortunately most manufacturers offer a free home trial so you can get a feel for whether memory foam is right for you.

 The sleep surface of a memory foam mattress can feel different from brand to brand, and it also has a tendency to trap heat.
 Many brands have introduced clever technology to reduce this side effect, but if you have a tendency to sleep hot, it's likely memory foam may not be right for you.
 In this case, we have our general best mattress guide, which features sprung and hybrid mattresses as well as memory foam, so you can compare and contrast.